 Fix the system.

-If you're having problems with your pur water filter, the first step to fixing the system is to determine which system component is causing your problem.
+If you’re having problems with your pur water filter, the first step to fixing the system is determining which system component is causing your problem.
 The first thing to try is a troubleshooting step to find out what the issue is.
-You can start by checking each of the components listed in the troubleshooting guide below.
+You can start by checking each component listed in the troubleshooting guide below.

 To make a PUR filter system in a DIY kit, start with the base and fill it up with a solution of water, vinegar, and baking soda.
-This can be done in any spray bottle that fits comfortably on your wrist.
+This can be done in any spray bottle that comfortably fits your wrist.

 Then, in the neck of the bottle, place a piece of mesh to catch sediment that may build up.
 When the solution is ready to use, pour it down the throat of the filter.
 After a few minutes, the filter should be full of the clean solution.
 Then, throw it out.

 To ensure the filter is working effectively, you should be able to see some water through the filter.
 If it’s clear, that’s a good sign that it’s working properly.
 If there’s too much water coming out of the spout, it might mean your filter is clogged.

 In this case, you’ll need to clean it.
 To do this, rinse the filter with tap water until all the dirt comes out.
 Then, let it dry completely before putting it back into the tank.